 3. Ryan Donato & 2019 5th Round Pick to Minnesota

-Coyle solidified the Bruins’ third line this past season in February between Trent Frederic and Craig Smith after struggling the first half of the season as the No. 2 center in place of Krejci behind Bergeron.
+Coyle solidified the Bruins’ third line between Trent Frederic and Craig Smith in 2021-22 after struggling the first half of the season as the No. 2 center in place of Krejci behind Bergeron.
 Erik Haula was able to solidify the second-line center spot, allowing Coyle to settle in more comfortably in his perfect spot as the third-line center.
-Depending on what offseason moves Sweeney makes this season, Coyle is looking at being the second or third-line center heading into 2022-23.

 2. John Moore, Urho Vaakanainen & Three Draft Picks to Anaheim